 Here is one where I took a series of photos intentionally for this, documenting two guys in Jerome Arizona who were walking a rope above a concrete landing below.
 This guy fell but landed gracefully:

 So yes, I could have shot a video and recorded it all, but that’s easy.
 As a repeated series of images allows the viewer to see the motion broken down into steps.
 Hmm not sure why the uploaded GIF is showing a ghosting artifact on that last frame.

 Last, a series of photos again not meant for GIFing, but when I see them, it says this might make an animated progression, my kayaking through a stretch that kind of makes it look like I know what I am doing (not).

 As I recall reading before, this type of media sits in an interesting (at least to me) zone between a photo and a video.

-The post "Photogiffing Again" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (https://cogdogblog.com/2013/07/photogiffing-again/) on July 27, 2013.
+The post "Photogiffing Again" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2013/07/photogiffing-again/) on July 27, 2013.